SimonWoodtli/zet/20240108191653/README.md

 192.168.1.44 (or whatever your machines IP is that runs yt-local) for your proxy host.

+IMPORTANT: don't create the settings.txt file into the yt-local project!
+Use the ~/.yt-local/settings.txt file instead!

 1. Edit the yt-local settings.txt file: `vi ~/.yt-local/settings.txt`
-1. change to faulty booleans to true 'allow_foreign_addresses = True' and 'allow_foreign_post_request = True'
+1. change to faulty booleans to true 'allow_foreign_addresses = True' and 'allow_foreign_post_requests = True'
 1. Now if you start the server `python server.py` it should start it on 0.0.0.0:9010

 ### If you run nginx directly on the host: Create nginx proxy for the app